 The comment was in response to world fears that, in the absence of Washington’s continued support for Kyiv given the Trump victory, Ukraine would continue its nuclear weapons program in defense of its sovereignty.

-It is worthy to note that in May of 1992, Russia, the US, Belarus, Kazakhstan and Ukraine signed the Lisbon Protocol that committed those countries to adhere to the NPT as non-nuclear weapons states as soon as possible.
+In May of 1992, Russia, the US, Belarus, Kazakhstan, and Ukraine signed the Lisbon Protocol committing those countries to adhere to the NPT as non-nuclear weapons states as soon as possible.

-However, the terms for the transfer of the nuclear warheads were not agreed upon immediately, and some Ukrainian officials and parliamentarians discussed the idea of retaining some of the modern Ukrainian-built missiles and older Soviet-built warheads as a result.
+However, the terms for transferring the nuclear warheads were not agreed upon immediately, and some Ukrainian officials and parliamentarians discussed the idea of retaining some of the modern Ukrainian-built missiles and older Soviet-built warheads as a result.

-Recent events would suggest that the Kremlin is not going to adhere to such treaties in the future.
+Recent events would suggest that the Kremlin will not adhere to such treaties in the future.

 To suggest a correction or clarification, write to us here